Delfina Gómez Álvarez: Secretary of Education

 On 21 December 2020, she was nominated for Secretary of Public Education (SEP).
 After the promotion and ratification by the Senate of Republic of Esteban Moctezuma as Mexican Ambassador in United States, Gómez was appointed as Secretary of Public Education by President Andrés Manuel López Obrador.

+2023 bid for governor of Mexico

+On 5 June 2023, Gómez defeated Alejandra del Moral Vela in the election for governor of the state of Mexico, ending 94 years of the PRI rule in the state.
+She took office on 16 September.

 Legal issues

 In January 2022, the Electoral Court of the Federal Judiciary determined there was a "parallel financing scheme" for supporting the creation and activities of the political party National Regeneration Movement (MORENA) during the administration of Gómez Álvarez.
-Workers of the Texcoco municipality and the National System for Integral Family Development (DIF) received 90% of their salary.
+Workers of the Texcoco Municipality and the National System for Integral Family Development (DIF) received 90% of their salary.
 The party was fined with 4,529,224 pesos.

+Initially, Gómez denied the scheme and requested during the first debate for 2017 the state governorship that evidence be presented before the authorities.
+Subsequently, Gómez explained, "I find the administration with a debt of close to 200 million pesos [...] as an act of coherence and to join this effort of the citizens to pay this debt, this salary deduction is made. [...]
+A group [from] the political organization [MORENA] established that a donation or a contribution will be given to that group, as it is also done to other parties.
+The workers/followers/militants determined it and the only thing I do as president is to approve it.
+There were around 150 [to] 180 workers [who signed the approval document]".
+During the first debate for the 2023 gubernatorial candidacy of the state, Gómez distanced herself from the scheme, saying that only the party was sanctioned.